Yanzziang/Transition_Disorder_Prediction/README.md

 - Tensorflow-gpu 1.13.1
 - GPUs
 - CUDA 9.0/10.0
-- Python3, Python2, Pandas
+- Python3, Python2, Pandas, Sklearn

 **2. Feature Requirements**
 - Uniref or NR dataset
-  - If you already had pssm file, you can move pssm file to `./features_generation/pssm/`.
   - If you need make a pssm file, you need download the Uniref or NR dataset and revise the path in the variable "NR" in `./features_generation/SPIDER2/scripts/run_local.sh`.
+  - If you already had pssm file, you can move pssm file to `./features_generation/pssm/`, the new pssm file will not be made again.
 - Psiblast
   - Path setting is in `./features_generation/SPIDER2/scripts/run_local.sh`